cpt-harlock/SPADA/README.md

 For details about SPADA, please refer to the following research paper.
 We kindly ask you to cite it should you use SPADA in your work.
-- Monterubbiano A., Azorin R., Castellano G., Gallo M., Pontarelli S., Rossi D., [SPADA: A Sparse Approximate Data Structure representation for data plane per-flow monitoring]().
-In ACM CoNext 2023 (Proceedings of the ACM on Networking (PACMNET)).
+- Monterubbiano A., Azorin R., Castellano G., Gallo M., Pontarelli S., Rossi D., [SPADA: A Sparse Approximate Data Structure representation for data plane per-flow monitoring](https://dl.acm.org/doi/10.1145/3629149).
+In ACM CoNext 2023 (Proceedings of the ACM on Networking
+(PACMNET)).